How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 LDAP vs. Kerberos

-In LDAP systems, there are various ways that user access can be controlled, for example by only granting access to users that are members of a specific Organizational Unit or group.
-When setting up your pg_hba.conf file, additional options can be specified on the end of the line, including an LDAP search filter which will only allow users that match the filter to connect to the database.
+In LDAP systems, there are various ways that user access can be controlled, for example, by only granting access to users that are members of a specific organizational unit or group.
+When setting up your pg_hba.conf file, additional options can be specified at the end of the line, including an LDAP search filter, which will only allow users that match the filter to connect to the database.

 Kerberos authentication is available through the gssapi authentication method in Postgres.
-Setting it up can be a little more daunting than LDAP and other authentication methods, but not only is it considered secure, it also offers automatic authentication for client software that supports it.
+Setting it up can be a little more daunting than LDAP and other authentication methods, but it is considered secure and offers automatic authentication for client software that supports it.
 There is a related Windows-specific sspi authentication method that can be used in Windows domains.

 Though LDAP authentication is very popular based on user feedback the author has received, Kerberos authentication should always be preferred as, unlike LDAP, the user's password is never sent to the Postgres server.